iotaledger/compass/docs/HOWTO_private_tangle.md

 07/20 09:10:43.699 [Latest Milestone Tracker] INFO  com.iota.iri.Milestone - Latest milestone has changed from #2 to #3
 07/20 09:10:45.385 [Solid Milestone Tracker] INFO  com.iota.iri.Milestone - Latest SOLID SUBTANGLE milestone has changed from #2 to #3
 ```
 As soon as you see the following output, you can kill the `./bin/coordinator` command by hitting CTRL-C. The Tangle has been bootstrapped.
-You can now issue another COO command that will run indefinitely.
+You can now issue another COO command again, that will run indefinitely.
+The command will now be issued without the without the `-bootstrap` option.
 At this stage we recommend to run the following command via a screen session.

 ```
-./bin/coordinator -layers layers -host http://localhost:14265 -seed <coo seed value> -tick 40000 -depthScale 1.01 -depth 3 -broadcast -mwm 9
+./bin/coordinator -layers layers -host http://localhost:14265 -seed <coo seed value> -tick 40000 -depthScale 1.01 -depth 3 -broadcast -mwm 9 -sigMode CURLP27 -powMode CURLP81
 ```

 Please change `<coo seed value>` with your own COO seed.

-A new milestone will be issued by the COO every 40 seconds.
+A new milestone will be issued by the COO every 40 seconds (set by `-tick 40000`).
 IRI should show this in its logs by displaying output similar to:

 ```
 07/20 09:13:48.699 [Latest Milestone Tracker] INFO  com.iota.iri.Milestone - Latest milestone has changed from #3 to #4